GraphWalker/graphwalker.github.io/content/general_workflow/Tests_execution.md

 ```

 ### Stability test example
-We ask GraphWalker to randomly walk the model, until the stop condition is fulfilled.
-That will happen when 30 seconds has passed. of course, in a real test, that might be 30 minutes, or why not hours.
+We ask GraphWalker to randomly walk the model until the stop condition is fulfilled.
+That will happen when 30 seconds has passed.
+Of course, in a real test, that might be 30 minutes, or why not hours.

 ```java
 @Test